cristofercruz/gb-camera-frames/README.md

 ## Credits
 Thanks to @jkbenaim for their [gbcamextract](https://github.com/jkbenaim/gbcamextract) program which helped to figure out the frame data and tile map addresses.
 Thanks to @flozz for their [img2gb](https://github.com/flozz/img2gb) library which provides tile conversion for this script.
+Thanks to @Raphael-Boichot for contributing sample frame images